Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 ## ERP Protection: `No Protection`

-The `ERP Protection` field may be set to **no protection mode / Greenfield** only if the following are true:
+The `ERP Protection` field may be set to **No Protection Mode / Greenfield** only if the following are true:

-1. All STAs detected in the channel are ERP STAs, and:
+1. All STAs detected in the channel are ERP (802.11g) STAs, and:
 2. All STAs that are known by the transmitting STA to be a member of this BSS are **Short Preamble capable**:

 ![image](https://github.com/user-attachments/assets/a1937756-a9a3-46cb-937a-1b3a693e847a)